-- Both Joseph Stiglitz (2012) and Thomas Piketty (2013) in their respective books, The Price of Inequality: How Today's Divided Society Endangers Our Future and Capital in the Twenty-First Century, have documented rising national income inequality around the World. - However, it is important to note that even in the absence of economic globalisation, there will be some degree of income inequality in every economy, not the least because of the existing unequal distribution of wealth, both human and non-human.

-• Nevertheless, economic globalisation is partially responsible for increasing national income disparity around the World, especially in the developed economies, as manufacturing and other jobs move from high-wage economies to lower-wage economies. • Economic globalisation is also one important cause of the decline of the bargaining power of labour unions in many developed economies over the past several decades.
+Both Joseph Stiglitz (2012) and Thomas Piketty (2013) in their respective books, The Price of Inequality: How Today's Divided Society Endangers Our Future and Capital in the Twenty-First Century, have documented rising national income inequality around the world and how economic globalisation has contributed to it.
+However, it is important to realise that even in the absence of economic globalisation, there will be some degree of income inequality in every economy, not in the least because of the existing unequal distribution of wealth, both human and non-human.
+Nevertheless, economic globalisation is at least partially responsible for increasing national income disparity around the world, especially in the developed economies, as manufacturing and other jobs move from high-wage economies to lower-wage economies.
+Economic globalisation is also one important cause of the decline of the bargaining power of labour unions in many developed economies over the past several decades.
 A strike may lead to more imports as substitutes or a more rapid shift of production facilities abroad.
-The decline in union power is major cause of the sluggishness in the growth of real wages and salaries. • But economic globalisation is also partially responsible for raising the income per capita in many developing economies in the World, such as Hong Kong, Singapore, South Korea, Taiwan and more recently Mainland China.
+The decline in union power is a major cause of the sluggishness in the growth of real wages and salaries.
+But economic globalisation is also partially responsible for raising the income per capita in many developing economies in the world, such as Hong Kong, Singapore, South Korea, Taiwan and, more recently, China.